edriang/angular2-library-template/README.md

 - Lib sources are under `src/lib`
 - Demo sources are under `src/app`

+**Important:** The sources to be packaged and compiled are the ones listed in `src/lib/index.ts` or any of its dependencies

 To create `dist-lib` bundle (dist of the lib app) run: